 This sample highlights the importance of strategic marketing in a company to achieve its desired marketing goals and objectives.
-It presents a study on the marketing strategies adopted by TESCO, a leading retailer of food and non-foods items, to gain competitive success.
-It also explores various factors that affect the organization's internal and external business environment with the help of various strategic planning tools, such as PEST and SWOT.
+It presents a study based on Tesco which is British multinational grocery and general merchandise store.
+Tesco was founded in the year of 1919 by Jack Cohen.
+This report will represent business strategy of Tesco for their new market development.
+This sample also explores various factors that affect the organization's internal and external business environment with the help of various strategic planning tools, such as PEST and SWOT.

 Introduction to Marketing Strategy